BasicWolf/zblog/src/content/articles/2020_05_03_concrete_settings.rst

    print(app_settings.is_valid())
    print(app_settings.errors)

-Isn't that ``PORT`` definition truly readable?
-You can add validators to a setting via a decorator-like syntax
-(actually it's a matrix multiplication operator in this case :).
+Here we use a decorator-like syntax of so-called *behaviors* (actually it's a matrix multiplication operator in this case :).

 Let's test it out by changing ``PORT`` value in ``settings.yml`` to 80: